 The approach towards Low-cost automation involves the following steps:

-- Scope of the project: This step involves determining the processes to be automated, the sequence of operations, minimum level of automation and control for every process, minimum level of material handling between every process and the target throughput rate.
-It emphasizes on identifying the minimum criteria for the overall system.
-To maintain low cost, content of the project must be consistently guided by essentials only.
+- Scope of the project: This step involves determining the processes to be automated, the sequence of operations, minimum level of automation and control for every process, minimum level of material handling between every process, and the target throughput rate.
+It emphasizes identifying the minimum criteria for the overall system.
+To maintain low cost, the content of the project must be consistently guided by essentials only.

 - One of the most visible benefits of LCA is the development of an expert equipment maintenance infrastructure.
 The entire responsibility of maintenance lies in the hands of the engineers who designed and fabricated the system.